GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Disclaimer

 The FIDO2 Community of Action developed this Playbook along with the content developed by the Phishing-Resistant Authenticator Working Group of the ICAM Subcommittee.
 U.S. Federal Executive Branch agencies can use this Playbook to plan and integrate alternative authenticators.
-This Playbook is not official policy, mandated action, or provides authoritative information technology terms.
+This Playbook is not official policy, mandated action, nor does it provide authoritative information technology terms.
 It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 22-09 and existing FICAM guidance and playbooks.
 Subject areas with intersecting scopes, such as credentialing, lifecycle management, authenticator binding, and authenticator assurance levels are considered only to the extent that they relate to identifying and implementing alternative authenticators.
 Privileged access management (e.g., superusers, domain administrators) is out of scope for this playbook.

 <div class="usa-alert usa-alert--info">
   <div class="usa-alert__body">